 Article submitted by John Fischer.

 John Fischer practices in the area of civil and criminal litigation, focusing on criminal defense, general business matters, and consumer credit litigation.
 Licensed in Ohio since 1997, John has extensive experience in handling complex litigation for individuals and businesses.
 He has litigated a wide variety of matters, including consumer debt and credit report litigation, employment issues, breach of contract matters, criminal issues, and complex class actions.
 Read John’s complete profile here.

-The lawyers of Dearie, Fischer & Mathews LLC
+The lawyers of Dearie, Fischer & Martinson LLC

 Serving Warren County, Butler County, Montgomery County, Greene County, and all of Southwest Ohio.